 Momtazi Vineyard is located in the McMinnville AVA, 7 miles west of McMinnville, Oregon.
+The grapes for this wine come from four blocks at the top of the vineyard on steep, exposed and windblown hillsides.
 Planted in 1999 and 2004 on thin, poor soils, the vines have a south and SW exposure at an elevation of 680-760'.
 The vineyard is certified biodynamic by Demeter.
-In 2006 I approached Moe Momtazi and asked if St. Innocent could contract for Pinot noir fruit from his bio-dynamically farmed vineyard.
-From my first trip to France in 1998, I observed that the greatest domaines in both Burgundy and Alsace had one thing in common: they farmed bio-dynamically.

 2016 was the third in a string of warm summers and early harvests.
 It produced the smallest crop of the three.
 The harvest began with a bit of heat and dehydration in the fruit.
 This immediately resolved with cooler temperatures and the rest of the harvest produced well balanced fruit with lovely flavors and ripe tannins.
 We finished picking at the end of September, producing a total of 10,200 cases.
 In general 2016 produced lush, early-drinking wines with lovely aromatics and accessible fruit, spice and floral notes.
 They can be aged and are quite approachable in their youth.